YouTube

 What is YouTube?

-YouTube is a global video platform that distributes user-generated, professional and live content and monetises through advertising and subscriptions.
+YouTube is a video platform and publisher owned by Google that distributes user-generated and professional content and monetises it through ads and subscriptions.

 Who uses YouTube?